-Allows changes to the Target Air/Fuel ratio at idle, cruise, wide open throttle & boost offset if applicable.
+Allows changes to the Target Air/Fuel ratio at idle, cruise, and wide open throttle (Figure 23).
 The following are typical values and some tuning notes.

 Idle Air/Fuel Ratio - Typically between 13.5 and 15.0.
 Engines with larger cams may need a richer setting for smoothest idle.